Epein5/Social_Media_Application_on_Flutter/flutter_application_1/README.md

 Contains authencation for login and signup

-Role-User can post (as in facebook) delete post .
+Role-User can post , delete post (as in facebook) .

 Role-SUBADMIN can block/unblock users. and  all the featues available to the Users.